 RiVax Ricin Toxin Vaccine Description

 Soligenix, Inc. RiVax® vaccine is a proprietary heat-stable recombinant subunit vaccine developed to protect people against exposure to ricin toxin.
-RiVax® contains a genetically altered version of a Ricin Toxin A (RTA) chain containing two mutations that inactivate the ricin molecule's toxicity, invented initially at the University of Texas Southwestern.
+RiVax contains a genetically altered version of a Ricin Toxin A (RTA) chain containing two mutations that inactivate the ricin molecule's toxicity, invented initially at the University of Texas Southwestern.

-The solid, lyophilized material can then be returned to a liquid form immediately before use by simply adding sterile water and mixing before injection.
+The solid, lyophilized material can then be returned to a liquid form immediately before use by adding sterile water and mixing before injection.
 Because sterile water is also widespread and very stable, this results in an extremely convenient product that can be stored for extended periods.
 Long-term storage and ease of use are key attributes for a product that may be stockpiled.